BODY TUNE-UP SALE 10% OFF SITEWIDE ENDS JAN 5TH NO CODE REQUIRED

 Combining Pilates With Other Therapeutic Activities

 Combining Pilates with other therapeutic activities can enhance the overall effectiveness of scoliosis management.
-When integrated with Pilates, physical therapy exercises provide a comprehensive approach to addressing muscle imbalances and improving spinal alignment.
+When integrated with Pilates, physical therapy exercises comprehensively address muscle imbalances and improve spinal alignment.
 This combination allows individuals to target specific areas affected by scoliosis while benefiting from the core-strengthening principles of Pilates.

 Swimming and aquatic exercises complement Pilates by offering low-impact resistance training in a supportive environment.
 The buoyancy of water reduces stress on the spine, allowing individuals with scoliosis to perform movements that might be challenging on land.
 Alternating between Pilates sessions and pool exercises can provide a well-rounded fitness routine that promotes spinal health and overall body strength.